-A list of Supplemental Reading choices relating to the time period or topic being studied is given at the beginning of each grading period. .
-The student should choose one supplementary reading book each month, unless otherwise instructed.
-However, as with the literature text, the student must pace himself since no specific assignments of the supplementary readings are given.
+A list of Supplemental Reading choices relating to the time period or topic being studied is given at the beginning of the First Semester Lesson Plans.

 Preceding each title is a symbol that classifies the level of each book.
-A Celtic cross (\clubsuit) indicates that the book may be chosen by either level of students.
-A crossed box (\boxtimes) indicates that the book is on the Upper Division level (grades 11, 12).
-A checked box (\square) indicates that the book is acceptable for Lower Division students only (grades 9, 10).
+A Celtic cross ( $\blacklozenge$ ) indicates that the book may be chosen by either level of students.
+A crossed box ( $\boxtimes$ ) indicates that the book is on the Upper Division level (grades 11, 12).
+A checked box ( $\square$ ) indicates that the book is acceptable for Lower Division students only (grades 9, 10).
 Some examples are below.

-- The Great Evangelical Disaster, Francis Schaeffer (Crossway) - Modern Fascism, Gene Edward Veith (Concordia) - The Malakand Field Force, W. Churchill (Barnes & Noble) - E Fear God and Take Your Own Part, T. Roosevelt (Nebraska) - The Southern Tradition at Bay, Richard Weaver (Regnery) - The Panama Canal, R. Stein (Sonlight) - ☑ On the Sommes, Claire Hayes (Applewood)
+- † The Great Evangelical Disaster, Francis Schaeffer (Crossway) - ♦ Modern Fascism, Gene Edward Veith (Concordia) - The Malakand Field Force, W. Churchill (Barnes & Noble) - E Fear God and Take Your Own Part, T. Roosevelt (Nebraska) - The Southern Tradition at Bay, Richard Weaver (Regnery) - Derived The Panama Canal, R. Stein (Sonlight) - ☑ On the Sommes, Claire Hayes (Applewood)